nezuo/roblox-serde-benchmarks/README.md

 Start the `out.rbxl` place.

-## Results (Last Updated 3/10/2024)
+## Results (Last Updated 8/16/2024)
-These results were taken in Roblox Studio using Zap v0.6.2 and ByteNet v0.4.3.
+These results were taken in Roblox Studio using Zap v0.6.12, ByteNet v0.4.6, and Blink v0.14.6.

 The FPS and Network Send (KB/s) are eyeballed averages.